 15.)
 The acknowledgment of the last two assessment years' Indian income tax returns serves as proof of financial support.

-Paystubs from the previous three months; an employment contract and a letter from the employer approving any holidays or leaves are required.
+Paystubs from the previous three months; an employment contract and a letter from the employer approving any holidays or leaves are required if a candidate with a job will apply for Denmark student visa.

 A copy of the company's registration certificate is needed.